chrismccord/render_sync/README.md

 ### Updating multiple sets of records with sync scopes

-Sometimes you might want to display multiple differently scoped todo lists throughout application and keep them all in sync.
+Sometimes you might want to display multiple differently scoped todo lists throughout your application and keep them all in sync.
 For example:

 - A global list with all todos
 - A list with all completed todos